lightning-framework/lightning/README.md

 ### Request/Response

-Invoking `lightning.server.Context.request()` and `lightning.server.Context.response()` will return objects representing the request and response.
-The `lightning.http.Request`, `lightning.http.Response`, and `lightning.mvc.HandlerContext` classes encapsulate request-specific information - refer to their documentation for details.
+Invoking `lightning.server.Context.request()` and `lightning.server.Context.response()` will return objects representing the HTTP request and HTTP response.
+See `lightning.http.Request` and `lightning.http.Response`.

 ### Understanding Parameter Handling

-In lightning, most methods that return a user-provided parameter value return an instance of `lightning.mvc.Param` instead of a nullable string or option.
+In Lightning, most methods that return a user-provided string value return an instance of `lightning.mvc.Param` instead of a nullable string or `Optional<String>`.
 For example, this is utilized with HTTP query parameters and headers.
 In practice, this provides a much more convenient interface for dealing with user input that also catches almost all data type errors.

 For example, consider a query parameter for which you want to accept an integer: